 You can also add a blog that lets your visitors know what’s going on and keep them engaged with content they’ll want to read by using keywords within the copy as well as titles of each post.
 This will encourage traffic flow onto your website, which in turn improves SEO results, too!

 Acknowledge the customer’s existence.
 This doesn’t have to be extravagant – just a simple “hello, how are you today?” goes a long way.
-Make sure your employees know that this is important and will set them apart from other businesses in your area of interest.
+Ensure your employees know that this is important and will set them apart from other businesses in your area of interest.

 If you are an online business, make sure your emails have a human touch.
 Don’t use automated responses for customer inquiries – send them something personalized instead!
 This goes back to acknowledging the customer’s existence – if they can tell that there is someone on the other end of their conversation with real feelings towards them, it will improve their experience exponentially.